datalad-handbook/book/docs/basics/101-114-filesystem.rst

 operations, such as copying, moving, or renaming a files or directories.

-If I renamed on of those books, would the symlink that points to the file content still be correct?
+If I renamed one of those books, would the symlink that points to the file content still be correct?
 What happens if I'd copy an annexed file?
 If I moved the whole ``books/`` directory?
 What if I moved